The Serengeti Plain: Fallacies that aren’t fallacies

 it made sense for us to

-do something the self-satisfied speaker laughs at as stupid but so graciously forgives a primitive species for doing.
+do something the self-satisfied speaker scoffs at but graciously forgives a primitive species for doing.

 This worked because we were just trying not to get eaten by a